 5. Wet the top surface of the film with the Slip solution, then using your squeegee make firm overlapping strokes from the middle to the material edge (rewet the material surface after each stroke with the squeegee.).
 Use firm pressure to avoid leaving water or air bubbles under the material.
 Most bubbles can be removed by firm, fast squeegeeing.
 If the bubbles are not moving, lift the film, rewet and resqueegee.

 6. When you are happy with the fit and layout of the piece, dry off the surface with a microfibre cloth and examine for any water or air bubbles.
-You may be able to squeegee them out (use lots of slip solution and firmly squeegee the bubble to the nearest edge), or if not, you will need to lift the film and rewet it and squeegee it again.
+You may be able to squeegee them out (use lots of slip solution on the surface and firmly squeegee the bubble to the nearest edge), or if not, you will need to lift the film and rewet it and squeegee it again.

 7. If all bubbles are now gone, then make sure that the edges of the film are secure.
 The best way to do this is to test the film by gently attempting to lift the edge with your fingernail.
-If it lifts, spray the alcohol solution under the film's edge and squeegee it down.
+If it lifts, spray the alcohol solution (or plain water) under the film's edge and squeegee it down.
 That should lock it down.

 8. Repeat steps 1 - 7 until all pieces have been applied.